kumarnitil/DevOps-Projects/Linux/README.md

 * mv command will move directory as well, adding options is not mandatory
 * mv command is also used to rename files and directory
 * rm -r to remove a directory and rm -r * will remove everything from your current directory
+* mkdir -p - this command will let you create a series of directories inside one another but only mkdir will fail.

 # VIM Editor
 * Vi stands for Visual.
 It is a text editor that is an early attempt to a visual text editor.